M.03.08.13 Emergency separations

 All concerns should be documented in the appropriate places

-5. The prison director must be contacted and will make a preliminary decision regarding whether the child should leave the prison.
+5. The general manager custodial must be contacted and will make a preliminary decision regarding whether the child should leave the prison.

 6. Decisions to separate the mother and child should be thoroughly considered and based on individual assessments and multidisciplinary approaches where possible, including the voices of whānau.

 7. If the concerns are related to mental health, an assessment by a mental health clinician must be undertaken to determine what support is required.
-This should be considered in the prison directors decision.
+This should be considered in the general manager custodial's decision.

 Watch Point